Breastfeeding and Infant Feeding Group

 Sara Longobardi

-Sara Longobardi is a mama of three, and found Roots through the Re:born monthly gathering and immediately felt the authentic support offered in that space.
-After putting her career in healthcare on hold to be home full-time with her children, she is now working towards her IBCLC (Lactation Consultant) certification.
+Sara Longobardi is a mama of three and an International Board Certified Lactation Consultant (IBCLC), and found Roots through the Re:born monthly gathering and immediately felt the authentic support offered in that space.
+After putting her career in healthcare on hold to be home full-time with her children, she is now a Lactation Consultant at Billings Clinic Pediatrics.
 Sara had feeding challenges with her third baby that threw her for a loop, as well as postpartum struggles where she learned the necessity of finding and connecting with a support system.
 She is excited to help other mothers in their feeding journeys with their babies and to be a part of the amazing resources for families in our community.
 Sara loves playing the cello, attempting to finish books in time for book club, volunteering with Roots & MAEVE Bozeman, and embracing the wild ride that is motherhood.